Alexander G. Fraser: Awards and recognition

-Fraser was a member of the National Academy of Engineering, and a Fellow of the British Computer Society and IEEE.
+Fraser was a member of the National Academy of Engineering, and a Fellow of the British Computer Society and IEEE for contributions and leadership in the design of switched virtual circuit networks.
 He has received the 1989 Koji Kobayashi Computers and Communications Award "for contributions to computer communications and the invention of virtual-circuit switching", the 1992 SIGCOMM Award for "pioneering concepts, such as virtual circuit switching, space-division packet switching, and window flow control", and the 2001 IEEE Richard W. Hamming Medal "for pioneering contributions to the architecture of communication networks through the development of virtual circuit switching technology".